 The Permit Authority produces a Local Street Gazetteer (LSG) and a copy is held centrally by the NSG Concessionaire.
-Each of these local gazetteers contains the information about the streets in Permit Authority's geographical area required by and defined in the current Technical Specification for EToN.
+Each of these local gazetteers contains the information about the streets in Permit Authority's geographical area required by and defined in the current electronic data transfer specification.